CDIO Methodologies for Medical Devices

 Creativity promotion in medical devices

 This workshop aims to “deconstruct” creativity and presents creativity promotion as a methodic process, which can be understood and systematically trained.
 A set of creativity promotion techniques, linked to the main stages of the creative process, namely generation, association and evaluation, are presented and actively employed during the workshop by teams of participants.
-Connections with common engineering design methodologies and with the CDIO approach are presented, which will serve teams of students during their design tasks along their biomedical project implementation.
+Connections with common engineering design methodologies and with the CDIO approach are presented, which will serve teams of students during their design tasks along with their biomedical project implementation.
 Cases of study in relation with innovative medical devices developments are discussed to illustrate these methods and techniques.

 Promotion of personal skills for project and team management